 c – Business customers: Where a complaint cannot be agreed between us after investigation, you have the right to raise the matter with our regulator ACCA, and we will provide you with details on request as to how to do this.
 We will co-operate with our regulator in their investigation of the matter.
 You undertake to pay our costs, both external, eg legal fees, and internal at the charge rates quoted for non routine work, if the regulator does not uphold the complaint.

 d – Private clients (“consumers”): Where a complaint cannot be agreed between us after investigation, you have the right to raise the matter with our regulator ACCA, and we will provide you with details on request as to how to do this.
 We will co-operate with our regulator in their investigation of the matter.
 Should ACCA consider a complaint appropriate for conciliation, it is competent to offer alternative dispute resolution through its Conciliation Service.
 ACCA’s website address is www.accaglobal.com.
 Please note that, under the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015 we are not obliged to submit to ACCAs conciliation process.

-a – Unless agreed otherwise, credit terms for invoices not being settled by standing order or direct debit, including balances arising where a standing order or direct debit arrangement is not honoured, are 14 days from invoice date or, in the case of a failed standing order or direct debit, on demand.
+a – Unless agreed otherwise, credit terms for invoices not being settled by direct debit, including balances arising where a direct debit arrangement is not honoured, are 14 days from invoice date or, in the case of a failed direct debit, on demand.

 b – We reserve the right to charge interest on overdue accounts at the rate of 2% per month.